maxitron93/mlc_model_implementation/README.md

-My attempts at implementing some mlc models
+My attempt at implementing some mlc models